janlucakoerner/MatrixCalculator/README.md

 ### Sourcecode structure
 The sourcecode of the software is completely written in Java.
 Beside the main class there are three packages named `backend`, `middleware` and `frontend`.
-The `backend` package provides parser function to read matrices from csv files or inline fields.
+The `backend` package provides parser functions to read matrices from csv files or inline fields.
 The `middleware` package provides all arithmetic operations on one side for `BigDecimal` datatype and on the other side for `Fraction` datatype.
 This package is divided in another package named `base`, which contains the implementation of the `Fraction` datatype and all interfaces which are necessary for the `Fraction` datatype.
 The last package is the `frontend`